kubermatic/community-components/knowledge-base/setup-checklist/kubeone/kubeone-baremetal-requirements.md

 ## Routable virtual IPs (for metalLB)

-To set up Kubermatic behind [MetalLB](https://metallb.universe.tf/), we need a few routable, not distributed IP address.
+To set up Kubermatic behind [MetalLB](https://metallb.universe.tf/), we need a few routable, not DHCP managed IP addresses.
 This could be sliced into one CIDR.
 The virtual IPs should be routed to the target network, but not used for machines.

 ### user workload
 Depending on the concept how application workload get exposed, IP's need to get reserved for exposing the workload at the user cluster side.
 As recommendation at least one virtual IP need is needed for e.g. an MetalLB user cluster load balancing addon + NGINX ingress.